 A New Commerce Experience early adopter promotion will be available for orders placed between January and June 2022 that will offer a saving on monthly and annual term orders.

-36-month terms will not immediately be available in January, these are expected to be offered from July 2022.
+36-month terms will not immediately be available in January; these are expected to be available from July 2022.